Staticz1/AP-Comp-Sci-project-site/README.md

 # AP-Comp-Sci-project-site
-This is my AP Comp Schi website/project
+This is my AP Comp Schi website/project that contains the details about things I did/made